 At Cavendish C of E Primary School we understand our duty to promote fundamental British values as part of broader requirements relating to the quality of education, as well as promoting the spiritual, moral, social and cultural development of our students.
-We endeavour to provide a safe environment which promotes our students welfare and are alert to any safeguarding and child protection issues in the student's life at home or elsewhere.
+We endeavour to provide a safe environment which promotes our student's welfare and are alert to any safeguarding and child protection issues in the student's life at home or elsewhere.

-We: □ Ensure that understanding radicalization and the risk it poses, is communicated as part of the statutory safeguarding training.. □ Communicate and promote the importance of our duty, ensuring that it is implemented effectively. □ Maintain appropriate records to show compliance with our Prevent duty and also detail any cases where information is shared or referrals made to the police or Suffolk Safeguarding Children Board (SSCB). □ Assess the risk of students being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
+vve. ☐ Ensure that understanding radicalization and the risk it poses, is communicated as part of the statutory safeguarding training. $\hfill \square$ Communicate and promote the importance of our duty, ensuring that it is implemented effectively.
+Challenge, Creativity, Compassion: Create a pure heart in me - Psalm 51:10

+☐ Maintain appropriate records to show compliance with our Prevent duty and also detail any cases where information is shared or referrals made to the police or Suffolk Safeguarding Partnership (SSP) ☐ Assess the risk of students being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.

-- LADO (Local Area Designated Officer)
+LADO (Local Area Designated Officer)